-This class shall lay the competent foundation for the efficient communication & developing teaching tools for the teacher candidates who are bilingual in early childhood education field.
-It also provides strong foundation of detail information on Title 22 and Licensing Regulations that describes in English.
-Through the course students will practice all possible conversation in English.
+This class shall lay the competent foundation for the efficient communication & developing teaching tools for the teacher candidates who are bilingual in the early childhood education field.
+It also provides a strong foundation of detailed information on Title 22 and Licensing Regulations that describes in English.
+Through the course students will practice all possible conversations in English.